What is this study about?

 Who can take part?

-The criteria to enter the trial are quite specific and they are aimed at identifying children with genetically confirmed mitochondrial disease and relatively stable but refractory epilepsy.
+The criteria to enter the trial are quite specific and they are aimed at identifying children with genetically confirmed mitochondrial disease and relatively stable but refractory epilepsy (epilepsy that is not fully controlled by medication).

 What's involved in taking part?